 With the pandemic and social distancing, many kids’ social lives are in flux.
 This article shares how parents can best support their kids.

 Where Do I Fit?
-Big Questions Adolescent Girls Navigate
+Girls and Confidence

 What is it about adolescence that intensifies social changes and struggles, especially for girls?
 The answer lies in some big questions girls navigate during this phase.